R-Shyamala/M2_Doorsensor/1_Requirements/README.md

 | LLR2 | SWITCH OFF  | IMPLEMENTED |
 | LLR3 | GROUND      | IMPLEMENTED |
 | LLR4 | VOLTAGE     | IMPLEMENTED |

-## OBJECTIVES:

-* Door sensor's can be used in may places such as home, hospital,offices etc,.
-* Security is high because we used LED as a indicator.
-* Door sensor's are being used a lot due to its high security.

 ## CONCLUSION: